Dog bite: Prevention

+Dog bite prevention includes public health strategies aimed at reducing both injury and transmission of infections such as rabies.
+The WHO recommends vaccinating dogs against rabies, supervising pets and avoiding contact with unfamiliar or aggressive animals.
+Following a bite, immediate and thorough washing of the wound with soap and water is strongly recommended, as this can significantly reduce the risk of infection.
+Prompt medical evaluation is essential to determine need for post-exposure prophylaxis (PEP), which included rabies vaccination and immunoglobulin.
+PEP is highly effective in preventing rabies if administered before the onset of symptoms.
+It can be fatal once symptoms appear but is preventable in a timely fashion.
+Globally, dog bites are primary source of rabies transmission to humans particularly in regions where canine rabies remains endemic.

 Identifying the risk of being bitten by a dog can prevent an attack and subsequent injury or death.
 Infants and children are more likely to be bitten.
 Small children can be attacked if they approach or play with a dog when they are not supervised.
 Among children, the rate of dog-bite–related injuries is highest for those five to nine years old.
 Children are more likely than adults to need medical attention for dog bites.
 Men are more likely than women to be bitten by a dog.
 Over half of dog-bite injuries occur in the home.
 Having a dog in the household is associated with a higher likelihood of being bitten than not having a dog.
 As the number of dogs in the home increases, so does the likelihood of being bitten.
 Adults with two or more dogs in the household are five times more likely to be bitten than those living without dogs at home.

 The behavior of a dog may not always indicate its friendliness or likelihood of biting.
 This is because when a dog wags its tail, most people interpret this as the dog expressing happiness and friendliness.
 Though indeed tail wagging can express these positive emotions, tail wagging is also an indication of fear, insecurity, anxiety, challenging of dominance, establishing social relationships, or a warning that the dog may bite.